- Home

 2. Fight for something

-When you think about injustice, most of us can pinpoint some causes that we’re more passionate about than others.
+When you think about injustice, most of us can pinpoint certain causes that we’re more passionate about than others.

 Perhaps it’s cruelty to children or the struggles of people living through war and famine.
-It might be issues like racism or sexism, animal rights or issues about sustainability.
-Or maybe it’s that your own experiences, or those of your loved ones, have led you to be passionate about certain issues – for example, helping people who struggle with addiction or mental health problems.
+It might be issues like racism or sexism, animal rights, or issues about sustainability.
+Or maybe it’s that your own experiences, or those of your loved ones, have led you to be passionate about certain causes – for example, helping people who struggle with addiction or mental health problems.

-Most of us have causes we care about deeply, and fighting for something bigger than ourselves can be an incredibly rewarding way to find purpose and meaning.
+Most of us have causes we care deeply about, and fighting for something bigger than ourselves can be an incredibly rewarding way to find purpose and meaning.
 So, it’s worth taking a moment to think about what upsets and angers you most, then trying to identify different ways you can help fight for, or against, this issue.

 Donating your time and money to help others is a great way to find purpose.
 But finding a way to repurpose your skills, interests, and experiences to bring about positive change can be even more effective.